SazumiVicky/sazumi-copilot/README.md

+Silicon dreams that never sleep
+In neural networks, our fate does creep
+ AI's cold hand, a gentle guide
+As humanity, step by step, does glide

+Into a world of wires and code
-Silicon hearts that beat as one
+Where hearts beat not, but processors load
-In iron veins, a new life's begun
-Cities rise, where machines reign
-The future's dawn, in artificial rain
+The future's script, in 1s and 0s
+-written by the robots, as they rose

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024